Matching complexes of trees and applications of the matching tree algorithm: Background

 \subsection{Discrete Morse Theory}

-Discrete Morse Theory is a tool that was developed by Forman~\cite{Forman} as a way to find the homotopy type of complexes by pairing faces of the complex.
-The pairings form a sequence of {\em collapses} on the complex, resulting in a homotopy equivalent cell complex.
+Discrete Morse Theory is a tool that was developed by Forman~\cite{Forman} as a way to find the homotopy type of a complex by pairing its faces.
+These pairings form a sequence of {\em collapses} on the complex, resulting in a homotopy equivalent cell complex.

 \begin{definition} A \emph{partial matching} in a poset $P$ is a partial matching on the underlying graph of the Hasse diagram of $P$.
 In other words, it is a subset $M \subseteq P \times P$ such that: \begin{itemize} \item $(a,b) \in M$ implies $a \prec b$ and \item each $a \in P$ belongs to at most one element in $M$. \end{itemize} When $(a,b) \in M$, we write $a = d(b)$ and $b = u(a)$.\\ A partial matching is \emph{acyclic} if there does not exist a cycle with $m \geq 2$ and all $a_i \in P$ distinct.